 Citibanamex

-Information that I was able to get from them was useful.
-They do not offer accounts to temporary residents or visitors, only to those with permanent residency.
+This bank does not offer accounts to temporary residents or visitors, only to those with permanent residency.

 When applying for an account you need to bring: